eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The impact is independent of transport mechanism and affects all relying parties that trust the compromised key.

-# Non-Goals {#non-goals}

-ECA explicitly does not attempt to address several related but distinct problems:

-- **Software-Based Mitigation of Hypervisor Threats:** ECA does not replace the need for HRoTs where the threat model must assume a compromised service provider, hypervisor, or related platform risks.

-- **Replacement for Single-Cloud IMDS:** ECA is not intended to replace provider-native IMDS for workloads operating within a single, trusted cloud environment.

-- **Infrastructure Trust Bootstrapping:** ECA assumes operational mechanisms exist for manifest distribution, Verifier discovery, and PKI infrastructure.
-It integrates with existing trust foundations rather than replacing them.

-- **Identity Framework Replacement:** ECA is designed to complement systems like SPIFFE/SPIRE, for example by acting as a high-assurance node attestor.

-- **Manufacturer Provenance:** ECA handles runtime attestation and does not provide supply-chain attestation or manufacturer-anchored trust.

 # Operational Considerations {#operational-considerations}

 **Scalability:** The use of a simple artifact repository allows for high scalability using standard web infrastructure like CDNs and object storage.